jp3tty/surfs_up/README.md

 ![year_prec_table](https://github.com/jp3tty/surfs_up/blob/main/Images/year_prec_table.PNG)

 As seen in the table, the average (mean) daily precipitation was 0.18 inches.
-From the plot and table we conclude that Oahu was mostly sunny throughout the day and experienced low rainfall.
+From the plot and table, we conclude that Oahu was mostly sunny throughout the day and experienced low rainfall.

 ### Temperature
 The yearly average Oahu temperature was found to be 72 degress F with a low of 54 degrees F and high of 85 degrees F.